Fat and Fit - Is It Possible to Be Both?

 You've probably thought so.
-Over the past couple years there have been various talking heads proclaiming that it's entirely possible to be "fit" even though you're technically overweight, or obese.
+Over the past couple of years there have been various talking heads proclaiming that it's entirely possible to be "fit" even though you're technically overweight, or obese.
 However, new research seems to definitively state that being fit and fat are diametrically opposed.

 Related - Morbid Obesity: Your Ticket to an Early Grave

 According to a new study, obese individuals are at considerably greater risk for strokes and heart failure.
 This is the case even though they may not display typical warning signs such as diabetes or high blood pressure (important markers of being "fit").
 Presented at the European Congress on Obesity in Porto, Portugal, researchers are looking to end the "fat but fit" claims for those who are obese but still show healthy metabolic markers.

 While previous research has aimed to quash the idea of obese individuals being "metabolically healthy," those studies tended to be rather small in scope.
 This latest research out of the University of Birmingham involved roughly 3.5 million people.
 Approximately 61,000 of the 3.5 million were already diagnosed with coronary heart disease.